-MBW International, a United Kingdom (UK) based joint venture between Milliman and Barnett Waddingham, has organized a roundtable discussion entitled “UK defined benefit pensions, a current overview: What can we learn in the Netherlands?” on Tuesday, 3 October 2017.
+MBW International, a UK-based joint venture between Milliman and Barnett Waddingham, has organised a roundtable discussion entitled “UK defined benefit pensions, a current overview: What can we learn in the Netherlands?” on Tuesday, 3 October 2017.

-The roundtable is aimed at Dutch companies with a deficit in their UK defined benefit (DB) pension scheme as well as companies interested to learn more about the latest UK pension developments.
+The roundtable is aimed at Dutch companies with a deficit in their UK defined benefit (DB) pension schemes as well as companies interested in learning more about the latest UK pension developments.

 The roundtable will focus on the following topics:

 - An update on the UK pensions market and the impact it is having on Dutch companies—this will include recent analysis by the leading UK actuarial firm Barnett Waddingham LLP (the analysis will be distributed at the event).

 - Current market opportunities which could help companies tackle their UK pension problems, including:

 - Changes to the way UK employees can access their pension savings that make it more attractive for them to transfer DB benefits into defined contribution (DC) arrangements.
 This helps reduce the scale of the historic DB obligations.

 - Continuing developments in the UK bulk annuity market.